Staffjoy/chomp-decomposition/README.md

 ## Usage

-You can install Chomp locally with `pip install -u chomp`.
+You can install Chomp locally with `pip install --upgrade chomp`.
 Or, use the [docker image](https://hub.docker.com/r/staffjoy/chomp-decomposition/) to interface Chomp with [Staffjoy Suite](https://github.com/staffjoy/suite).

 Chomp solves a type of packing problem similar to a [bin packing problem](https://en.wikipedia.org/wiki/Bin_packing_problem).
 It tries to tessalate when shifts start and how long they last in order to best match staffing levels to forecasts.
 It does this subject to the minimum and maximum shift length.